wfurney13/wfurney13.github.io/_blog_posts/useyt.md

         </p>
 <p class="pemp"><a class="inline" target="_blank" href="https://www.youtube.com/watch?v=Sa47RKkZV8E"
                 style="text-decoration: none">Warning</a></p>
-<p class="pbody">This post will help you install browser extensions.
+<p>This post will help you install browser extensions.
 Browser extensions are a top threat
             vector for malicious software and often contain "anonymous" data collection routines about your browsing activity <sup><a class="note"  href="#fn1">1</a></sup>.
 You should only install browser extensions that
             <i>you</i> trust.
 I make no claims about the safety of these particular extensions.
 I would recommend